 To begin growing your sunflower, fill a pot with compost to 1cm below the rim.
 Anything that will hold compost will make a good pot.
-If you don’t have a plant pot consider using yogurt pots, tin cans, plastic cups, old bottles or toilet rolls.
+If you don’t have a plant pot consider using yogurt pots, tin cans, plastic cups, old bottles (with holes in the bottom for drainage) or toilet rolls which are biodegradable and can be planted into bigger pots or into ground soil later.
 Sow one seed per pot and water so that the compost is moist.
 If you are growing different varieties of sunflower remember to label your pots.

-Sunflowers started off indoors grow rapidly and tend to be tall and leggy because of the warm environment – you should see them begin to shoot within about a week to ten days of sowing your seeds.
-Tieing them to a cane will help keep them upright – if you don’t have any canes you could consider using pencils, chopsticks or knitting needles.
+Sunflowers started off indoors grow rapidly and tend to grow tall and leggy because of the warm environment – you should see them begin to shoot within about a week to ten days of sowing your seeds.
+Supporting them with a cane will keep them upright until they are big enough to support themselves – if you don’t have any canes you could consider using pencils, chopsticks or knitting needles.

-Sunflowers started off indoors are tender and should be introduced to the outside world slowly – a couple of hours outside before returning them inside overnight over a period of time helps to prepare them for being outside permanently.
+Sunflowers started off indoors are tender and should be introduced to the outside world slowly to harden them off – a couple of hours outside during the day before returning them inside overnight over a period of time helps to prepare them for being outside permanently.

 Watching your sunflower grow